 - Popular culture, music and entertainment

 - Privacy and intimacy

 - Post-humanism and trans-humanism issues

 We are particularly keen on underrepresented research on the aforementioned intersections, and interdisciplinary collaborations.
 We welcome submissions from early career and established academics, independent and post-doctoral researchers and doctoral students.
 We will also consider poster presentations of completed research projects from master and fourth-year Honours students.
 Academic-activist collaborations are particularly welcome.

 We are also looking towards a high-quality publishable outcome from this Conference.

-Single and panel abstract submissions of 150-200 words in MS-Word format should be emailed to email@example.com before or by April 30, 2018.
+Single and panel abstract submissions of 150-200 words in MS-Word format should be emailed to email@example.com before or by the new deadline of June 30, 2018.
+Please send only one abstract.
 Abstracts should contain the title of the presentation, the name(s) of the author(s) and affiliation(s).
-An email containing a notification of acceptance or otherwise will be sent out on May 31, 2018.
+An email containing a notification of acceptance or otherwise will be sent out on July 31, 2018.
 If your abstract is accepted, we expect you to be present at the Conference for your own presentation.
 The deadline for registration and payment of fees is September 24, 2018.